-Ethiopia's NIAP has organized in five sections/pillars, containing a total of 13 key/priority actions and each key action in turn consists of list of activities (milstones) that need to be carried out within the NIAP implementation period to achive the priority actions.
+Ethiopia's NIAP has organized in five sections/pillars, containing a total of 13 key/priority actions and each key action inturn consists of list of activities (milstones) that need to be carried out within the NIAP implementation period to achive the priority actions.

-Based on our self assessment of the NIAP implementation, three (23%) out of the 13 key/priority actions are achieved; nine (70%) are significantly achived; one (7%) is on truck (See details under part C).
+Based on our self assessment of the NIAP implementation, two (15.38%) out of the 13 key/priority actions are achieved; eight (61%) are substantially achived; three (23.07%) is on truck (See details under part C).

-During the implementation period of the NIAP, a number of important activities have been undertaken.
-The most remarkable achievements include:-
+During the implementation period of Ethiopia's NIAP, a number of important activities have been undertaken.
+The most remarkable achivements include:-

-More than 45,300 people have been trained about wildlife crime across the country in a face to face training program in the last three years.
-Raising people awareness on wildlife crime is one of the key jobs to be focused to combat wildlife crime.
-If the above number is compared with the country's total population, it is very little.
+Raising people awareness on wildlife crime is crucial to combat the wildlife crimes.
+More than 51,700 people have been trained about wildlife crimes across the country in a face to face training program in the last three years.
+If this number is compared with the country's total population, it is obviously very little.
 So it is needed to look for a better way to increase coverage.
-One of the best approaches could be to integrate wildlife crime issue in to the education system of the country, including law enforcement training institute and academies.
+One of the best approaches could be to integrate wildlife crime issue in to the education system (curriculum) of the country, including law enforcement training institute and academies.
 In this regard, quite a lot of discussions have been made with the Ministry of education, Federal police training institutes and national army training institutes and have agreed on the idea.
-The Federal Police Commission already has taken action and incoorporated wildlife crime issues in to its police training material last year.
+The Federal Police Commission already has taken action and incoorporated wildlife crime issues in to its police training material in November 2017.

 Another important achievement made during the NIAP implementation period is associated with wildlife laws enforcement.
 This is also crucial.
 If wildlife criminals are traced, arrested, prosecuted and properly penalized, it will have a great deterring effect to others and also it can be educative to the criminal as well.
-In the last three years alone, about 218 people arrested across the country in connection to poaching, illegal wildlife trade and trafficking.
+In the last three years alone, about 231 people arrested across the country in connection to poaching, illegal wildlife trade and trafficking.
 Most of the arrest occurred at Addis Ababa Bole International Airport.
-Out of them, 156 (71.5%) were foreigners, of which 18 (11.5%) departures and 138 (88.5%) transit passengers came from different African countries.
+Out of them, 169 (73.1%) were foreigners, of which 18 (10.65%) departures and 151 (89.3%) transit passengers came from different African countries.
 That is why Ethiopia is identified as source and transit country for illegal wildlife and wildlife products trafficking.
 Out of the total criminals, 182 of them were prosecuted and penalized, nine with imprisonment and the rest with fine.